 Eliminating stimulants or environmental factors that cats may respond negatively to is a good start.
 While some people may feel that a professional trainer is a waste of time or not necessary, felines are extraordinarily complex animals.
-Calling in an expert for help from time to time, especially if a pet is exhibiting irregular or aggressive behavior, is a wonderful way to help understand why a kitty might be behaving a certain way and make sure that their home environment is as happy and healthy as possible.
+Calling in an expert for help from time to time to learn behavior modification techniques, especially if a pet is exhibiting irregular or aggressive behavior, may be needed.

 Just Normal Behavior

-Though cats are prone to behavior humans may find irregular or abnormal, and while some of those behaviors may seem similar to the human condition of autism, in many cases, these are just normal behaviors for cats.
+Though feline behavior is often odd, and while some of those behaviors may seem similar to the human condition of autism, in many cases, these are just normal behaviors for cats.
 Domestic felines are natural hunters and, in the wild, spend hours alone outside stalking prey.
 They are natural predators and have high prey drives, so they can get startled easily or maybe hyper-focused on stocking a grasshopper in the window for several hours.

 Signs Of A Special Needs Cat